Welcome to Wood Pellets 101!

 Most homeowners use about three tons of pellets a year to heat their homes.

 You can stash pellets just about anywhere – your garage, shed, or basement are great places to keep your pellets sheltered and dry.
-Once you start burning, we recommend weekly cleanings to keep your stove running smoothly, and a visit once a year from a friendly professional to perform a tune-up and full-service cleaning.
+Once you start burning, we recommend weekly cleanings to keep your stove running smoothly, and a visit once a year from a friendly professional to perform a tune-up, inspection, and a full-service cleaning.